containers/podman/install.md

 ### Get Source Code

-As with other Go projects, KPOD must be cloned into a directory structure like:
+As with other Go projects, PODMAN must be cloned into a directory structure like:

 ```
 GOPATH